About the pilgrimage

 Evesham

-Evesham not only housed a shrine to Our Lady, but was also the site of her first apparition in England.
+Day 3 final destination of the pilgrimage is Evesham Abbey Ruins.
+Evesham, not only housed a shrine to Our Lady, but was also the site of her first apparition in England.
 In 701 AD a Swineherd named Eof was tending his pigs near the River Avon when Our Lady appeared to him surrounded by a heavenly light.
 She told him the sanctity of the location and called him to establish a Church there in her honour.

 Eof then reported the vision to a local hermit, who relayed it to the Bishop of Worcester, Egwin.
 Egwin came to the place, and Our Lady appeared to him and again relayed her message.
 Egwin, who was known for his piety and reforms (and had made enemies during these reforms), agreed to build a Church and travelled to Rome to prove his innocence against charges brought against him.
 He shackled his feet and threw the key into the River Avon, entrusting himself to God’s providence.